oyaron/NGSF/README.md

 `"minimum_overlap"`: minimum percentage overlap between the template and the object of interest.
 Recommendation is for this to stay near 0.7

 `"epoch_high"`: Upper bound epoch for phase truncation.
-If this equals the `"epoch_low"` parameter then there is not phase truncation.
+If this equals the `"epoch_low"` parameter then there is no phase truncation.

 `"epoch_low"`: Lower bound epoch for phase truncation.